News release from 24/07/2020

 Disposable PPE can be put in litter bins outside of shops, but if there isn’t one they need to be taken home and put in the black bin.

-Advice has been published on the Government’s website, and it is important to remember that if you are suffering from Coronavirus symptoms, any medical waste and PPE should be bagged separately and left for three days before going into your black bin.
+Waste disposal advice has been published on the Government’s website, and it is important to remember that if you are suffering from Coronavirus symptoms, any medical waste and PPE should be bagged separately and left for 3 days before going into your black bin.

 Cllr Brian Milnes, South Cambridgeshire District Council’s Lead Cabinet Member responsible for waste, said: “Face coverings are mandatory in shops from today so this is a timely reminder that we all need to do our bit to ensure we dispose of them properly.
 Washable cloth face coverings are more environmentally friendly than disposable ones, which cannot be recycled and end up in landfill.
 We have already seen disposable masks in our blue bins and we want to avoid a rise in their usage over the weeks ahead – which could mean recycling becomes contaminated.
 If we all do our bit, we can keep caring for one another and our environment too.”